Devolved English parliament: Background

+In 2002, former prime minister Gordon Brown proposed the establishment of a "Council of England" which would be chaired by the prime minister and would include leaders of combined authorities, the Mayor of London, representatives of local government and other stakeholders in England.
+The proposed council would be similar to the Council for Wales which existed between 1949 and 1966.
+In 2024, the new Labour government established an England only forum known as the Mayoral Council for England to bring together ministers from the UK government, the Mayor of London and Mayors of England's Combined Authorities.
+As the Labour government hopes that combined authorities will be established throughout England, the Mayoral Council would eventually evolve into an all England forum.
+As of October 2024, 48% of the population and 26% of the land area of England is represented on the Mayoral Council.

 Campaigning

-Several groups are working to raise this issue of a devolved English parliament, including the Campaign for an English Parliament and the English Constitutional Convention.
+Several groups are working to raise this issue of a devolved English parliament, including the Campaign for an English Parliament, the English Constitutional Convention and English Commonwealth.
 The English Democrats also support the creation of an English parliament.
 Electoral support for English nationalist parties is low, however, even though there is public support for many of the policies they espouse.
-The English Democrats gained just 64,826 votes in the 2010 UK general election, accounting for 0.3 per cent of all votes cast in England.
+The English Democrats gained just 64,826 votes in the 2010 UK general election, accounting for 0.3 % of all votes cast in England.

 Public opinion

-A 2007 poll of 1,953 people throughout Great Britain carried out for BBC Newsnight, found 61 per cent support among the English for a parliament of their own, with 51 per cent of Scots and 48 per cent of Welsh people favouring the same.
-An earlier ICM poll of 869 English people in November 2006 produced a slightly higher majority of 68 per cent backing the establishment of such a body.
+A 2007 poll of 1,953 people throughout Great Britain carried out for BBC Newsnight, found 61 % support among the English for a parliament of their own, with 51 % of Scots and 48 % of Welsh people favouring the same.
+An earlier ICM poll of 869 English people in November 2006 produced a slightly higher majority of 68 % backing the establishment of such a body.

 A 2014 poll by Cardiff and Edinburgh universities found that 54% of English people surveyed agreed with a devolved parliament, while 20% neither agreed nor disagreed, 15% disagreed, and 10% were undecided.